mephistophyles/mephistophyles.github.io/index.md

 permalink: /
 ---

 Welcome to my site.
 Currently running a semi-custom dual-blog set up, based on Jekyll and hosted by Github pages.
-I invite you to explore some of my past achievements (under the Projects tab) and read some of my blog entries (under Blog).
+I invite you to explore some of my achievements (under the Projects tab) and read some of my blog entries (under Blog).

 Currently working on: